benortiz/talk-react-crash-course/presentation/presentation.md

 - Features first, types second.
 - Easy to package.
+- Creating a minimal API surface area.

-^ Two ways that cohesion can present itself is the above.
+^ Three ways that cohesion can present itself is the above.
+^ We won't be going into great detail into the last two.

 ---